ehedbor/ferrit/design/design.md

 }
 ```

-Functions may specify default values with an equals sign after the parameter.
+Functions may specify default values for their parameters.
+The parameter's type is still required.

 ```
 fun pow(number: Int, exponent: Int = 2) -> Int { ... }